-Second Graders are learning about dates and calendars.
-Here's a keyboard activity to add as a treat.
+First Graders enjoy morning meeting.
+If your meeting includes calendar time, here's a keyboard activity to add as a treat.
 Children place letter tiles for the first letter in days of the week and months of the year.
-They also place number tiles for date of .the month.
+They place number tile/s for date of the month.